5l1v3r1/sLNKy/README.md

+# WARNING

+No further development is happening in this repository and there are quite a few situations where sLNKy will break, especially in terms of interacting with SMB shares.
+The functionality of this utility has been rolled into [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec).
+You'll be better off using CME!

+It still works fairly well for generating one-off malicious LNK files though.

 # What is sLNKy?

 sLNKy is a utility that automates the process of generating and dropping malicious LNK files on SMB shares.